Welcome to today's edition of the Rush 24-7 podcast.

 Dow Jones industrial average at an all-time high.

-I want you to be prepared to see the end of negative reporting on the country's future, and even on the war in Iraq.
+I want you to be prepared to see the end of negative reporting on the country's future and even on the war in Iraq.

-It may not, they they may not wait until January.
+They may not wait until January.

 I just want to prepare you for it.